2225 N Street

-The apartment building was designed by Harry Wardman and Eugene Waggaman in 1924 and built in 1925 in a Vernacular style.
-This four-story and thirty-two unit building is brick with a limited amount of limestone ornament and a terra cotta hipped roof.
-The building is U-shaped with its opening facing westward to Rock Creek Park.
-Its entrance is on the south elevation on N Street.
+The apartment building at 2225 N Street was designed by Harry Wardman and Eugene Waggaman in 1924 and built in 1925 in a Vernacular style.
+This four-story, 32-unit building is brick, with its opening facing westward to Rock Creek Park.
 The building was gutted and renovated in 1994.

 DC Inventory: May 16, 1990